ubccsss/ubccsss.org/content/services/tutor.md

 title: Tutoring
 aliases:
   - /services/tutoring
+# Tutor data can be found in /data/tutor.yaml
 ---

 The CSSS has found a number of tutors interested in providing extra help for